brunomaga/brunomaga.github.io/_posts/2017-02-17-Linear-Regression-and-Matrix-Factorization.md

 ### Connectionist Temporal Classification loss

-**[Connectionist Temporal Classification (CTC)](https://en.wikipedia.org/wiki/Connectionist_temporal_classification)**: a classifier and loss function for noisy sequential unsegments input data, for training recurrent neural networks (RNNs) such as LSTM networks to tackle sequence problems where the timing is variable.
+**[Connectionist Temporal Classification (CTC)](https://en.wikipedia.org/wiki/Connectionist_temporal_classification)** is a classifier and loss function for noisy sequential unsegments input data, for training recurrent neural networks (RNNs) such as LSTM networks to tackle sequence problems where the timing is variable.
 Published on [Connectionist Temporal Classification: Labelling Unsegmented Sequence Data with Recurrent Neural Networks](https://www.cs.toronto.edu/~graves/icml_2006.pdf).
 Already summarized in the <a href="{{ site.publications_permalink }}">publications bookmark</a> section.

 ### Focal Loss

-**[Focal Loss](https://arxiv.org/abs/1708.02002)**: focal Loss is an extension of Cross-Entropy Loss designed to address class imbalance, a common issue in e.g. medical image segmentation where the background (non-lesion regions) is much more prevalent than the foreground (lesion regions).
+**[Focal Loss](https://arxiv.org/abs/1708.02002)** is an extension of Cross-Entropy Loss designed to address class imbalance, a common issue in e.g. medical image segmentation where the background (non-lesion regions) is much more prevalent than the foreground (lesion regions).
 Focal Loss focuses on hard-to-classify examples and down-weights the loss contribution from easy examples.

 $$
 \mathcal{L}_{\text{focal}} = -\alpha (1 - p_t)^\gamma \log(p_t)